mersious/mersious/README.md

 - 👋 Hi, I’m @mersious
 - 👀 I’m interested in Robotics , Electronics , bulding somethings new and Exploring the mysteries of the world .
-- 🌱 I’m currently learning CS50 on Harvard University
+- 🌱 I’m currently learning, as always.
-- 💞️ I’m looking to collaborate on C++ Projects!
+- 💞️ I’m looking to collaborate on C++ and python Projects!
 - 📫 How to reach me : mersadwar2000@gmail.com
 <!---
 mersious/mersious is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.